Frequently Asked Questions

 You will be kept informed about your child's progress and wellbeing through daily contact with staff, parents/carers'evenings, parents/carers' workshops, weekly newsletters, website, Facebook and Twitter.

-Pre-school children will wear a NWPA Pre-School polo shirt and sweatshirt/cardigan, which they will be able to wear with dark joggers or leggings.
+Pre-school children wear a NWPA Pre-School polo shirt and sweatshirt/cardigan, which they wear with dark joggers or leggings.

 What is a free school?

 Free schools are new schools that are set up by people who identify a need and/or demand for a school in their local area.

 Why do we need a new school in North Worcester?

 There has been a significant increase in the number of primary places required in North Worcester due to changes in demographics, popularity of the area and newly developed housing estates.

 Where is North Worcester Primary Academy (NWPA) situated?

 We can be found on the old Park and Ride site in Perdiswell, Worcester.